Land of the Bedouins

 Image 3

-Day 10 : Bethany - The Dead Sea
+Day 10 : Wadi Rum - Bethany - The Dead Sea

-In the morning we leave Wadi Rum and head towards the Dead Sea, stopping first in Bethany.
-Visiting the Dead Sea, the lowest spot on earth, will give you the opportunity to indulge in a unique floating experience in the warm salty waters of the Dead Sea.
-Or why not try a mud bath believed to have curative powers?
-Overnight at the Dead Sea.
+In the morning we leave Wadi Rum and head towards the Dead Sea, stopping first at the Baptism Site of Al-Maghtas (Bethany Beyond the Jordan).
+We then head to the Dead Sea, the lowest spot on earth, to check in to your hotel with lunch.
+The afternoon ia at leisure to indulge in the unique experieinces of the Dead Sea.

 Overnight in Dead Sea Spa Hotel, Dead Sea